anttisalonen/progbook/rst/hiscore_table.rst

         table.rows[i].cells.item(1).innerHTML = "2017-02-15";
     }

-We've also seen how to parse a JSON string into a Javascript dictionary:
+We've also seen how to parse a JSON string into a JavaScript dictionary:

 .. code-block:: js